To: St. Lawrence Community Members

-Warm thanks to everyone who participated in the Innovation Grants program.
+Warm thanks to everyone who participated in the first round of the Innovation Grants program.
 The Committee feels inspired by the proposals we reviewed, which reflect commitment of the University community to improving the quality of life on campus and of the University’s connection to the regional community.
-Many proposals also reflected commitment to environmental sustainability and to diversity.
+Many proposals also reflected commitment to environmental sustainability.

-The Innovation Grants project received 17 applications from 43 people.
-The Committee (Bill DeCoteau, Erin McCarthy, Noah Fitch ’14, Nicole Campbell ’13, Alison Almasian, Elaine White, and Lisa Cania) met four times to assess the proposals, an assessment that included a written evaluation rubric completed by each committee member for each proposal, discussion of our results, vetting of proposals with relevant Senior Staff or department leaders, and contacting some of the proposal writers if we had any questions.
+The Innovation Grants project, announced September 6, received 31 applications from 58 people by the October 15 deadline.
+The Committee (Bill DeCoteau, Samantha Glazier, Michael Hayden’13, Nicole Campbell’13, Alison Almasian, Elaine White, and Lisa Cania) met four times to assess the proposals, an assessment that included a written evaluation rubric completed by each committee member for each proposal, discussion of our results, vetting of proposals with relevant Senior Staff or department leaders, and contacting some of the proposal writers if we had any questions.

 We hope to announce very soon the schedule for the second round of funding proposals, planned for the spring semester.
 With sincere thanks to all who submitted a proposal and with awe for the great ideas among you, we announce these successful proposals: